President: Kate Riera, PhD

 Publication Chair/Family Science Review Editor: Karen Doneker Mancini

-Dr. Karen Lee Doneker is an Associate Professor in the Department of Family Studies and Community Development at Towson University in Towson, Maryland.
+Dr. Karen Lee Doneker (she/her) is an Associate Professor in the Department of Family Studies and Community Development at Towson University in Towson, Maryland.
 Karen earned her Ph.D. from the University of Delaware in Human Development and Family Studies.
 Her areas of teaching focus on theory, policy and research design and writing.
 Dr. Doneker has extensive experience in disabilities studies and United States policies for individuals with disabilities.
 Her research has centered on caregiving across the lifespan and has included both policy and theoretical works.
 Education policy, pedagogy and the history of the field of family science are also areas of focus.

 Contact: kdonekermancini@towson.edu

-2025 Conference Co-Chair
+2026 Conference Co-Chair